Ankr-network/ankr-docs/pages/staking/liquid-staking/matic/faq.md

 If you staked on Ethereum, you’ll receive your MATIC and rewards after the unbonding period of 80+ epochs; typically, it takes 3–4 days.

 If you staked on Polygon via the crosschain staking pool, you’ll receive your MATIC and rewards instantly.

 ### How do I receive rewards?

+aMATICb is not actively supported anymore.
+We recommend you [switch your aMATICb for ankrMATIC (ex-aMATICc)](https://www.ankr.com/staking/switch/?from=aMATICb).

 ankrMATIC (ex-aMATICc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
-Instead, it appreciates in value, as the redemption ratio grows because of reward accumulation.
+Instead, it appreciates in value, as the redemption ratio of 1 ankrAVAX to 1 AVAX grows because of reward accumulation.

 ### How soon after staking will I begin to receive rewards?

+aMATICb rewards arrive in your wallet with every rebase.
+Rebasing occurs daily.

-ankrMATIC rewards are built into the token.
-Effectively, your rewards accumulate daily as ankrMATIC grows in value to MATIC.
+aMATICc rewards are built into the token.
+Effectively, your rewards accumulate daily as aMATICc grows in value to MATIC.

 ### Does Ankr charge for the service?